aidanlovescode/phase-1-project/Readme.md

 write code in js

-make application interactive so users can easily search and view movie information with just a click
+make application interactive so users can easily search and view movie information with just a click use fetch to get Movies Data
+Data retrieved is used in DomManipulation to achieve desired goals for this project